sange1104/MultiEmo/README.md

 #### (2) GoEmotion dataset
 For emotion detection, we employed GoEmotion which was released [here](https://github.com/google-research/google-research/tree/master/goemotions).
 GoEmotion is a dataset labeled 58,000 Reddit  comments with 28 emotions.
 Furthermore, all the comments were also labeled with hierarchical grouping (positive, negative, ambiguous + neutral) and Ekman emotion (anger, disgust, fear, joy, sadness, surprise + neutral).
-To exclude ambiguous data as much as possible, we removed all the comments labeled as neutral.
+To exclude ambiguous data as much as possible, we removed all the comments labeled as neutral during training stage.

 Also, we used this dataset after employing preprocessing.
 You can do this by,
 ```